CerebriumAI/documentation/README.md

 Welcome to Cerebrium's documentation hub currently available at [docs.cerebrium.ai](https://docs.cerebrium.ai)

-Cerebrium is an AWS Sagemaker alternative providing all the features you need to quickly build a ML product.
+Cerebrium is an AWS Sagemaker alternative providing all the features you need to quickly build an ML product.

 ### 🚀 Setup